satanas/unity-simple-http/README.md

 ## Usage

-SimpleHTTP is very, very, very, simple to use (really!) and it is asyncronous.
+SimpleHTTP is very, very, very, simple to use (really!) and it is asynchronous.
 You can send any type of request basically with three objects: `Request`, `Client` and `Response`.
 Consider that the general flow would be something like this:
 * Create a request